miker704/Strife/patches.md

     - In Server Chat rooms added refs to chat input field.
     - When Switching Servers added the ref on the chat message input box to refocus.
     - When Switching channel with a Servers added the ref on the chat message input box to refocus.
+    - Added extra Components to invite Server Modal including temporarly replacing redux dispatching to friends state and use a raw fetch to simulate similar loading to that of discords.

 ## Backend Changes